-This article looks at whether breastfeeding causes tooth decay, what research has found, what other causes of early tooth decay are possible and includes official recommendations for dental teams.
+This article looks at whether breastfeeding causes tooth decay, what research has found, information on other causes of early tooth decay and includes official recommendations for dental teams.

 #1 Does breastfeeding cause early tooth decay?

 It is biologically normal to breastfeed long after little milk teeth arrive and for as long as mother and baby want.
-Studies of prehistoric skulls did not find decay in breastfed children 1 suggesting early tooth decay could be caused by something else in the modern child’s diet.
+Studies of prehistoric skulls did not find decay in breastfed children 1 suggesting early tooth decay must be caused by something else in, or missing from, the modern child’s diet.
 Rather than being a cause of tooth decay, breastfeeding protects both a baby’s health and the development of his mouth.2 It would make little evolutionary sense for breastfeeding to harm a baby’s teeth.
 Dentist Brian Palmer explains:

 - If breast milk caused decay – evolution would have selected against it.